zvonicek/ImageSlideshow/README.md

 #### AFNetworking

-*AFURL* subspec allowing to load image from URL using *AFNetworking*.
+*AFURL* subspec for loading image from an URL via *AFNetworking*.
 To use this add the AFURL subspec to your Podfile.

 ```ruby
 pod "ImageSlideshow/AFURL"
 ```

-It is then possible to load image from URL by calling
+An image from arbitrary URL is then loaded by *AFURLSource* initialization.

 ```swift
 AFURLSource(urlString: "https://upload.wikimedia.org/wikipedia/commons/d/d5/Trencin_hdr_001.jpg")